Gain qualifications, get workplace experience and earn a wage – all at the same time.

 Who can do an Apprenticeship?

-We run information and assessment sessions every other week across Kent and Medway, where we work with you to assess your needs.
 If you need some extra preparation before setting out on an Apprenticeship we will help you design a programme to get work-ready.

 If you meet these requirements get in touch.
 Our advisors will tell you what is available in your area, or you can take a look at the current apprenticeship vacancies.